ScopeFoundry/scopefoundry.github.io/content/en/docs/11_tools-tutorials/2_hardware-1/_index.md

 ---
-title: Hardware 1 - Getting started
+title: Hardware Component
-description: getting started and learning ScopeFoundry.hardware concepts
+description: Develop your first HardwareComponent to communicate with your hardware device.
 date: 2025-01-01
 weight: 2
 ---

 Here we discuss how to build a custom hardware plug-in for ScopeFoundry.
-If one is not [available in our list of plug-ins](/docs/300_reference/hw-components), you can build one based on this tutorial.
+If one is not [available in our list of plug-ins](/docs/301_existing-hardware-components), you can build one based on this tutorial.

-Hardware - 1 goals:
+### Goals:

-- learn basic ScopeFoundry concepts of ScopeFoundry.HardwareComponent
+- Learn basic ScopeFoundry concepts of `ScopeFoundry.HardwareComponent`.
-- created a plugin - virtual sine wave generator, virtual because we just simulate values
+- Create a `HardwareComponent` plugin - a virtual sine wave generator.
+Virtual because we simulate values instead of connecting to an actual device.

-Hardware - 2 goals:
+- Learn how to add the component to your app.

+Goals of Hardware Part 2:

-- Tipps to create the low level interface that connects to an actual device
+- Tips to create the low-level interface that connects to an actual device.

-## The template
+## The Template

-To get started, in your anaconda prompt or terminal cd to your folder and run the ScopeFoundry.tools:
+To get started, in your Anaconda prompt or terminal, navigate to your folder and run the ScopeFoundry tools:

 ```sh
 # cd "to/your_project_folder"